Serving the Most Delicious Turkish Cuisine In Surry Hills for 50 years

-The name of our restaurant comes from Mount Erciyes (tr.
-Erciyes Dağı), located 25 km south of Kayseri, Turkey.
-Erciyes is the highest mountain in central Anatolia (3916 metres), and has an extinct volcano located at its peak.
+The name of our restaurant comes from Mount Erciyes (Erciyes Dağı in Turkish), which is located 25km south of Kayseri, Turkey.
+Erciyes is the highest mountain in central Anatolia (3916 metres) and has an extinct volcano located at its peak.

 Kayseri has been a continuous settlement since 3000 BC.
-The city has been a vital trade center as it lies on what was the Great Silk Road.
-As being one of three oldest cities founded in Anatolia as well as its proximity to major trade routes, the city bears one of the oldest historical heritage on the planet.
+The city has been a vital trade centre as it lies on what was the Great Silk Road.
+As one of the three oldest cities founded in Anatolia as well as its proximity to major trade routes, the city bears one of the oldest historical heritages on the planet.

 There were three golden age periods for Kayseri.
 First, dating back to 2000BC, the city was the trading post between the Assyrians and the Hittite Empire.
 The second golden age was lived during 200-300AD under Roman rule; at one point the population of the city was almost half a million.
 The third golden age was during the reign of the Seljuks.
 The 1500-year-old Roman castle is still standing in good shape at the central square of the city.